Dear You: Tracks

 Schwarzenbach said "Jet Black" was the "epitome of pathological white angst"; it opens and closes with a sample of Christopher Walken's character from Annie Hall (1977).
 Mischa Pearlman of Louder wrote that it comes across as a "nihilistic vision of [Walken's] own apocalypse", which complimented the track's evaluation of "psychological and emotional damage".
-The clip had been known as the answering message on Pfahler's telephone for a period of time before they decided to include it in the track.
+The clip had been the answering message on Pfahler's telephone for some time before they decided to include it in the track.
 To include it, they had to forfeit 25% of the publishing "and it was worth every cent of those eleven dollars".
 "Bad Scene, Everyone's Fault" features exes doing better at making out with other people than the narrator at parties, while "Sluttering (May 4th)" has two exes of Schwarzenbach connect over his lameness.
 The mid-tempo track "Basilica" is followed by the acoustic track "Unlisted Track", which concludes the album.
 Discussing "Shirt", Pfahler said Schwarzenbach wished they had recorded it in another musical key.
 "Sister" describes an occasion where Schwarzenbach brought his sister along on tour with the band for two shows.
-Pfahler recalled that during this, they had a fight in the van and after 30 minutes of no talking, "someone turned to his sister and said, 'Well, this is the rock and roll lifestyle.
-Check it out!.
+Pfahler recalled that during this, they had a fight in the van and after 30 minutes of not talking "someone turned to his sister and said, 'Well, this is the rock and roll lifestyle.
+Check it out!
 "Friendly Fire", which acts as a musical bridge between Dear You and its predecessor, deals with Schwarzenbach's paranoia around signing to a major label and seeing it as a fight for survival.
+The re-recording of "Boxcar" keeps the same tempo and song structure as the original on 24 Hour Revenge Therapy.
+Ozzi said Cavallo's production style helped to round out the song's rougher exterior, making both Schwarzenbach's guitar and vocals "pop with a warm lucidity."